Herman Bing: Biography

 Bing was born in Frankfurt am Main, Germany.
-He was son of the opera singer Max Bing (1865-1919) and Frieda Seckback (1869-1939), and brother of actor Gustav Bing (1893-1967), Clara Bing (1895-1976), and Erna Bing Swarzchild.
-He was married to Carla Lichtenstein and had one daughter.

 Bing began his career at the circus, at age 16, and vaudeville showing comedic talent.

 In 1921 he made his film debut in "Ciska Barna, die Zigeunerin".

 He was production chief of several films in Germany before he went to America, in 1923, with director Friedrich Wilhelm Murnau as Murnau's interpreter and assistant director.
 He also worked under John Ford and Frank Borzage, before establishing himself as a successful character actor well known for his wild-eyed facial expressions and thick German accent.

-He provided the voice for the Ringmaster in Walt Disney's Dumbo (1941).
+He also provided the voice for the Ringmaster in Walt Disney's Dumbo (1941).

+Death

 The start of World War II in Europe caused all things German to be unpopular with audiences.
 His German accent was no longer in demand in the years following World War II.
 He became increasingly depressed in the mid-1940s, as he was unable to secure work in Hollywood, and committed suicide by gunshot in 1947.